edimaudo/academic-mood-journal/README.md

-# academic-mood-journal
+# Skool Mood
-A tool to help students/academics keep track of their emotional wellbeing.
+A tool to help students/academics keep track of their emotional wellbeing when doing school work.